-Companies of a certain size and companies which are public, insurance companies, involved in banking or investment firms regulated by the Financial Conduct Authority are required by law to undertake a statutory audit in order to ensure financial transparency and efficiency.
-A statutory audit is not required for a company (including an LLP) if it meets two of the three criteria listed below:
+Companies of a certain size and companies which are public, insurance companies, involved in banking or investment firms regulated by the Financial Conduct Authority (FCA) are required by law to undertake a statutory audit in order to ensure financial transparency and efficiency.

 The majority of small private limited companies are exempt from undergoing statutory audits of their annual accounts - unless the company's articles of association say they must or enough shareholders ask for an audit to be carried out.
 Regardless of whether your company is usually exempt from an audit, you must get your accounts audited if shareholders who own at least 10% of shares (by number or value) ask you to do so.

 However, those businesses which are not obligated to undergo a statutory audit may still opt to be audited by a reputable independent body due to a number of benefits this can provide.
 A non-statutory audit report can help businesses comply with tax or banking obligations, can act as a financial health check and flag up any potential issues or areas for improvement.
 Our audit report will provide an independent opinion on these aspects to meet regulatory and other stakeholder requirements.